Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's over/under is 0.7 points higher than the combined 57.3 PPG average of the two teams.
+- The two teams combine to average 57.3 points per game, 0.7 less than the total in this contest.

-- The 63.5 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 58 over/under in this contest.
+- The 63.5 points per game these two squads have surrendered to opponents this season are 5.5 more than the 58 total in this contest.

-- The Tigers and their opponents have scored an average of 62.1 points per game in 2021, 4.1 more than Saturday's total.

-- In 2021, games involving the Green Wave have averaged a total of 62.6 points, 4.6 more than the set total in this contest.
+- The 58-point total for this game is 4.6 points below the 62.6 points per game average total in Green Wave games this season.

 Memphis Stats and Trends

-- In Memphis' 11 games this year, it has three wins against the spread.

-- This season, the Tigers have one ATS win in two games as a favorite of 6 points or more.
+- The Tigers have covered the spread once this season when favored by 6 points or more (in two chances).

-- Memphis' games this year have gone over the total in four out of 10 opportunities (40%).
+- Memphis' games this year have hit the over on four of 10 set point totals (40%).

-- When Memphis puts up more than 34.1 points, it is 1-1 against the spread and 3-0 overall.
+- Memphis is 1-1 against the spread and 3-0 overall this season when the team scores more than 34.1 points.

 - The Tigers have turned the ball over 19 times this season, four more turnovers than the Green Wave have forced (15).